 As set by statute, the Library's Regular plan members are required to contribute 4.50 percent of their annual covered salary.
 The statute requires employers to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
-The Library's contribution rate for calendar year 2022 was 5.80 percent of annual covered payroll.
+The Library's contribution rate for calendar year 2023 was 4.90 percent and calendar year 2024 was 5.34 percent of the annual covered payroll.
 The Library also contributes for disability benefits, death benefits and supplemental retirement benefits, all of which are pooled at the IMRF level.
 Contribution rates for disability and death benefits are set by the IMRF Board of Trustees, while the supplemental retirement benefits rate is set by statute.